Documentary film: Translation

-There are several challenges associated with translation of documentaries.
+There are several challenges associated with the translation of documentaries.
 The main two are working conditions and problems with terminology.

 Working conditions

 Documentary translators very often have to meet tight deadlines.
 Normally, the translator has between five and seven days to hand over the translation of a 90-minute programme.
 Dubbing studios typically give translators a week to translate a documentary, but in order to earn a good salary, translators have to deliver their translations in a much shorter period, usually when the studio decides to deliver the final programme to the client sooner or when the broadcasting channel sets a tight deadline, e.g. on documentaries discussing the latest news.

-Another problem is the lack of postproduction script or the poor quality of the transcription.
-A correct transcription is essential for a translator to do their work properly, however many times the script is not even given to the translator, which is a major impediment since documentaries are characterised by "the abundance of terminological units and very specific proper names".
+Another problem is the lack of a post-production script or the poor quality of the transcription.
+A correct transcription is essential for a translator to do their work properly; however, many times the script is not even given to the translator, which is a major impediment since documentaries are characterised by "the abundance of terminological units and very specific proper names".
 When the script is given to the translator, it is usually poorly transcribed or outright incorrect making the translation unnecessarily difficult and demanding because all of the proper names and specific terminology have to be correct in a documentary programme in order for it to be a reliable source of information, hence the translator has to check every term on their own.
 Such mistakes in proper names are for instance: "Jungle Reinhard instead of Django Reinhart, Jorn Asten instead of Jane Austen, and Magnus Axle instead of Aldous Huxley".